 In 2008, Documentary Educational Resources (DER) donated its collection of 16mm distribution prints—nearly 700 titles strong spanning the dates 1954–2005.
 The DER Collection is one of the most historically important resources of ethnographic film in the world today.
 Founded in 1968 by filmmakers John Marshall and Timothy Asch for the purpose of producing and distributing cross-cultural documentary film for educational use, DER was an early innovator in developing media-based curriculum for the classroom.

-John Marshall's films about the Ju/'hoansi and his documentation of the Pittsburgh Police (1969-70), as well as the Asch and Chagnon Yanomamo films form the heart of the collection, yet it also includes documentaries made around the world, investigating a wide variety of cultures, including the indigenous culture of the Alaskan Inuit, the colorful folklife of Andalusia, political and cultural diversity in Kenya and the Sahel region of Africa, trance and healing in Bali, music and dance in New England, and a range of films on American life and heritage.
+John Marshall's films about the Ju/'hoansi and his documentation of the Pittsburgh Police (1969-70), as well as the Asch and Chagnon Yanomamo films form the heart of the collection, yet it also includes documentaries made around the world, investigating a wide variety of cultures, including the traditions of the Alaskan Inuit, the colorful folklife of Andalusia, pre-war Afghanistan in the 1970s, the political and cultural diversity in Kenya and the Sahel region of Africa, family life in Northern India, trance and healing in Bali, spiritual rituals in Haiti, music and dance in New England, and a range of films on American life and heritage.